NYPD officer shot in back in Brooklyn, rushed to hospital; suspect in custody

 He says the officer, from the 77th precinct, has 2.5 years of service with the NYPD.

-As for the suspect, police say he is a 20-year-old man with a known prior domestic incident.
+Police later identified the suspect as 20-year-old William Moss and they say he does not have a significant criminal history.

-They say after firing the shot, the suspect fled on foot with officers chasing after him.
+They say after firing the shot, Moss fled on foot with officers chasing after him.

 Shea says at least seven shots were fired by two officers.